pyrotek45/Pyrotek45Nvim/README.md

   - Close all other tabs : `space -> c `

 - Table:
-  - In visual mode press : `space -> t` : ( this will take the currently highlighted lines and run them through column )
+  - In visual mode press : `space -> t` : ( This will take the currently highlighted lines and run them through column )

 - Indenting:
-  - In visual mode press : `space -> l` : ( this will indent the currently highlighted lines and indent them together to the right )
+  - In visual mode press : `space -> l` : ( This will indent the currently highlighted lines and indent them together to the right )
-  - In visual mode press : `space -> h` : ( this will indent the currently highlighted lines and indent them together to the left )
+  - In visual mode press : `space -> h` : ( This will indent the currently highlighted lines and indent them together to the left )

 - Normal Mode:
-  - In visual mode press : `space -> n` : ( this will enter you in normal mode where your commands will affect every highlighted line )
+  - In visual mode press : `space -> n` : ( This will enter you in normal mode where your commands will affect every highlighted line )

 - Fuzzy Finder:
   - Activate the fuzzy finder in the current folder : `space -> f`